markchil/gptools/docs/source/index.rst

 * :py:class:`~gptools.kernel.squared_exponential.SquaredExponentialKernel` implements the SE kernel which is infinitely differentiable.
 * :py:class:`~gptools.kernel.matern.MaternKernel` implements the entire Matern class of covariance functions, which are characterized by a hyperparameter :math:`\nu`.
 A process having the Matern kernel is only mean-square differentiable for derivative order :math:`n<\nu`.
 Note that this class does not support arbitrary derivatives at this point.
 If you need this feature, try using :py:class:`~gptools.kernel.matern.MaternKernelArb`, but note that this is very slow!
 * :py:class:`~gptools.kernel.rational_quadratic.RationalQuadraticKernel` implements the rational quadratic kernel, which is a scale mixture over SE kernels.
-* :py:class:`~gptools.kernel.gibbs.GibbsKernel1d` and its subclasses implements the Gibbs kernel, which is nonstationary form of the SE kernel.
+* :py:class:`~gptools.kernel.gibbs.GibbsKernel1d` and its subclasses implements the Gibbs kernel, which is a nonstationary form of the SE kernel.
 * :py:class:`~gptools.kernel.core.MaskedKernel` creates a kernel that only operates on a subset of dimensions.
 Use this along with the sum and product operations to create kernels that encode different properties in different dimensions.
+* :py:class:`~gptools.kernel.core.ArbitraryKernel` creates a kernel with an arbitrary covariance function and computes the derivatives as needed using :py:mod:`mpmath` to perform numerical differentiation.
+Naturally, this is very slow but is useful to let you explore the properties of arbitrary kernels without having to write a complete implementation.

-In all cases, these kernels have been constructed in a way to allow inputs of arbitrary dimension.
+In most cases, these kernels have been constructed in a way to allow inputs of arbitrary dimension.
 Each dimension has a length scale hyperparameter that can be separately optimized over or held fixed.
 Arbitrary derivatives with respect to each dimension can be taken, including computation of the covariance for those observations.

 Other kernels can be implemented by extending the :py:class:`~gptools.kernel.core.Kernel` class.
 Furthermore, kernels may be added or multiplied together to yield a new, valid kernel.